Hedavam/Market-Value-Predictor/README.md

   - Market value
   - Transfer fee
 - Provide a user-friendly interface for predictions
-  - Used Flask to create an API that connects our Python scripts with Data & Results to the front-end.
+  - Used Flask to create an API that connects our Python scripts with Data & Results to the front end.

 ## Data Sources
 Merged player, club, and transfer data from five major European leagues (2015–2021)